andidano123/erx_testproject_dotnet2.2/README.md

 https://localhost:5001/swagger
 ```

-Test frontend web page can find in test directory.
+You can find simple test frontend web page in test directory.